RX Safety Glasses

 - Almost every pair of RX Safety Glasses can block a small amount of HEV rays, but some other tints are known to work as a better shield against it.
 Some popular tints used for blocking blue light are bronze or reddish-brown colors.

 - Remember, even if you are standing under a shade, your eyes are absorbing the harmful radiation from the reflection of buildings and other objects around you.
 It is better to wear glasses that are coated to repel the rays.

 - Eye protection is even more needed during winter, especially if it snows.
-Fresh snow has the ability to reflect up to 80% of UV rays.
+Fresh snow can reflect up to 80% of UV rays.
 It almost doubles the number of rays that reach your eyes on a normal day.
 If you are planning to ski or snowboard, remember, do not go out there without wearing proper eyewear to avoid the reflected rays from the snow.

 - If you wear contact lenses and you have ordered them with protection against the sun’s radiation, do not think of it as a complete solution.
 You still need to cover your eyes with glasses that can reflect the rays and cover your skin.
-Contact lenses are only protecting your eyes that are beneath it.
+Contact lenses only protect the eyes that are beneath them.
 The rest is open to all sorts of harm.